-- Training and support in describing analysis of disparity and penetration rates in a consumer friendly manner. - Training and support in developing effective small county strategies to reduce disparities. - Training and support in effective small county strategies to increase bilingual providers. - Trainings and resources on developing additional funding streams, grants, etc. toward the development of culturally competent programs and practices.
+- Training and support in interpreting and describing analysis of disparity and penetration rates in a consumer friendly manner. - Training and support in developing effective small county strategies to reduce disparities. - Training and support in effective small county strategies to increase bilingual providers. - Trainings and resources on developing collaborations with community based groups of ethnic, linguistic, or other cultural groups. - Trainings and resources on developing additional funding streams, grants, etc. toward the development of culturally competent programs and practices.